contract-dot-dev/uniswap-v3-vault-stagenet-demo/README.md

 # Uniswap V3 Vault Stagenet Demo

-A demo Uniswap v3 LP vault built for use on a contract.dev Stagenet.

-This repo contains a simple Uniswap v3 LP vault that can be deployed to a Stagenet and used to demonstrate a production-like DeFi testing workflow.
+This repo contains a demo Uniswap v3 LP vault that can be deployed to a [Stagenet](https://docs.contract.dev/stagenets). and used to demonstrate a production-grade DeFi testing workflow.

 ## How the vault works